 The thing is, while we continue to grow old, we are never old enough to practice our skills to get better.
 In fact, I’d argue that as you get older, it becomes even more important because your skills may decrease with time, naturally.

-I’m 37 years old, and therefore not a senior citizen.
+I’m much younger than this senior citizen.
 So, I cannot offer up much in the way of advice for how to train as an elderly person.
 What I can offer, however, is this: never stop going to the range, and even taking classes from time to time to refresh your skills to make sure you don’t develop any bad habits.